Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Supplementary material

 CWT transformation requires to define several hyperparameters among which the most important are the (1) the choice of the wavelet function, (2) the number of scales and, (3) the window size for the wavelet function at each scale.
 Indeed, scales affect the frequency resolution, higher scales focusing on lower frequencies and longer time windows.
 The number of scales defines how many different frequency bands the CWT will compute.
 In this project, we use a generalized morse wavelet (GMW) as the mother wavelet with a length of 1024 and 128 logarithmically spaced scales.
 Applying the CWT transform to PPG signals with shape (\textless sequence\_length\textgreater, 1) yields a 2D array with size ((\textless sequence\_length\textgreater, 128) which is saved as an RGB image.

 State-of-the art methods relying on CWT based scalogram as inputs, feed the CWT images to a deep learning model to perform classification/regression tasks.
-We propose to use the same model (ResNet18) for both blood pressure estimation and Atrial Fibrillation detection, the only difference being the addition of a sigmoid function for Atrial Fibrillation detection.
+We propose to use the same model (ResNet18) for both BP estimation and AF detection, the only difference being the addition of a sigmoid function for AF detection.

 The only input preprocessing step simply consists in resizing CWT images into squared RGB images with shape (224,224,3).
 Such input size is typically dictated by the availability of pre-trained models commonly trained on the ImageNet dataset.